haribharadwaj/protocols/EEG.rst

 Before the subject arrives
 --------------------------

+0. Schedule audiogram for subject on the HearingScreenings google calendar.
+   If you don't know the password, as someone.

-0. Instruct the subject to avoid using any hair products on the day they are coming in for the scan.
+1. Instruct the subject to avoid using any hair products on the day they are coming in for the scan.

-1. Test the stimulus delivery
+2. Test the stimulus delivery
    (make sure things look and sound like they are supposed to)

-2. Make sure current consent forms are available and that they match what you need for the study
+3. Make sure current consent forms are available and that they match what you need for the study
    (i.e., EEG vs. Behavioral,
    Normal Hearing vs. HI).

-3. Make sure that the subject has undergone a hearing test within the past year.
+4. Make sure that the subject has undergone a hearing test within the past year.

-4. Prepare a set of electrodes and syringes
+5. Prepare a set of electrodes and syringes

-5. Go back to the records to see if the subject has already been consented.
+6. Go back to the records to see if the subject has already been consented.
+Follow the protocol for accessing the database.

-6. Make sure the sampling rate dial is set to the desired rate (e.g.,
+7. Make sure the sampling rate dial is set to the desired rate (e.g.,
    "4" for 2048 Hz, "5" for 4096 Hz,
    "7" for 16384 Hz).

-7. Make sure that the desired configuration file exists on the EEG acquisition computer.
+8. Make sure that the desired configuration file exists on the EEG acquisition computer.